yusufbek-murodov/chat-with-pdfs/README.md

 2. Open the URL provided in the terminal to access the app.
 3. Use the sidebar to upload PDF files.
 4. Ask questions about the content in the main interface.

+Alternatively, you can try the deployed version of this app [here](https://chat-with-pdfs-yusufbek.streamlit.app/).

 ## Project Structure
 ```